 If you have forgotten to take a dose, leave out that dose

-completely.
+forgotten dose.
 Take your next dose at the normal time.
-If you have
+If you

-trouble remembering to take the tablets, tell your doctor or
+have trouble remembering to take the tablets, tell your doctor

 4. POSSIBLE SIDE EFFECTS